-Cyferd leverages cloud computing and low-code/no-code development technology by allowing users to build their own apps to solve business problems in the cloud using a simple drag and drop interface.
+Cyferd leverages cloud computing and low-code/no-code development technology by allowing users in healthcare to build their own apps to solve business problems in the cloud using a simple drag-and-drop interface.

 There’s no doubt that the future of healthcare is changing at an extremely fast pace.
 The healthcare industry is struggling to keep up with the demand for increased innovation and efficiency due to outdated technology.
 The NHS needs to rapidly modernize to adapt to varied issues like the Covid-19 pandemic and an aging population.

 According to a recent survey from BT and iGov, reported by Digital Health, ‘70 organizations across the NHS and Clinical Commissioning Groups (CCGs)’ provided data on several drivers of digital transformation within the healthcare industry.
 The report found that digital transformation is driven in part by a demand for remote services and ‘pressures from the pandemic’, suggesting a wide gap for technology to fill.
 However, many respondents (71%) hinted at the fear of ‘a lack of adequate skills and access to digital services by their patients and other healthcare professionals’.